 It not only helps your body but also aids in keeping your weight in a healthy range.

-Sugar is known to trigger dopamine release, leading to increased sugar cravings, which harms your health.
+Reducing added sugar intake may help decrease habitual cravings over time by lowering frequent reward‑based eating patterns.
 However, when you adopt a low-sugar diet, your brain no longer associates sugar with dopamine, and your cravings decrease.

 Aim to slowly decrease sugar levels rather than at once.
 The latter may cause increased cravings.

 Along with improving your physical health, sustaining a no-sugar diet also aids mental health.
-A diet rich in added sugar leads to anxiety and depression, according to various studies.
+Diets high in added sugar are associated with an increased risk of mood disorders such as anxiety and depression.
 Since sugar has a high glycemic index, researchers believe it triggers inflammation in the brain.

 On the other hand, a no-sugar diet helps retain memory, with better skin and mental health.